Russia default flag

 ORGANIZATIONAL FORMS

-1. corporate entities, which are those where founders, participants, and members have the right to participate in their management (that is, they gain the right of membership); and
+1. Corporate entities, in which founders, participants, and members have the right to participate in management (membership rights); and

 PUBLIC BENEFIT STATUS